Salt and pepper syndrome: History

 This condition was first discovered in 2004 by Simpson et al. Their patients were 9 members from 2 sibships belonging to a single large, endogamous Amish family from Geauga County, Ohio.
 Their symptoms started between the ages of 2 weeks old and 3 months old, with irritability, vomiting, feeding difficulties and a failure to thrive followed by seizures in the first year of their life.
 They had developmental regression and couldn't do almost anything without the help of someone else.
 They had choreoathetosic non-purposeful hand movements.
 Brain studies on the oldest of the 9 affected members showed brain atrophy (which younger patients didn't have).
 Electroencephalograms gave back abnormal results.
 All members of the family shared a common great-great-grandparent.
 The disorder shown by this family clearly followed an autosomal recessive inheritance pattern.
 A homozygosity mapping study done afterwards on the affected family members showed linkage to the 2p12-p11.2 locus on chromosome 2, and after sequencing genes in said chromosomal region, they found a mutation of the nonsense type in their ST3GAL5 gene.

 A follow-up study done on the family in 2004 by Simpson, Cross, Proukakis, et.al., revealed that one of the studied members had died (nearly 3 years old) while the younger members had made it to their teens, with the oldest of them being 18 years old.

-Although salt and pepper developmental regression syndrome is prevalent among the Old Order Amish, further studies in 2016, 2021, and in 2023, found it in two Korean sisters, in an Iranian patient, and a in family in Saudi Arabia.
+Although salt and pepper developmental regression syndrome is prevalent among the Old Order Amish, further studies in 2016, 2021, and in 2023, found it in two Korean sisters, in an Iranian patient, and in a family in Saudi Arabia.